Hurricane Beryl threatens the safety of fishermen in Santiago de Cuba

 Fishermen in the bay of Santiago de CubaPhoto © CiberCuba

-Although it is forecasted that the eye of Hurricane Beryl will pass far from Cuban territory, the winds and rains associated with the strong cyclone will be felt in the eastern part of the island.
-Therefore, authorities are warning about the dangers of engaging in fishing activities, especially those done from the back of a truck.
+Although it is forecasted that the eye of Hurricane Beryl will pass far from Cuban territory, the winds and rains associated with the powerful cyclone will be felt in the eastern part of the island.
+Therefore, authorities are warning of the dangers of engaging in fishing activities, especially those conducted from a truck camera.

-Aris Batalla, Provincial Manager of Operations and Rescue, Aquatic Safety in Santiago de Cuba, warned this Tuesday on Facebook that the proximity of the powerful hurricane could pose a danger to those engaged in fishing activities: "Let's avoid aquatic accidents, injuries, or fatalities, comply with lifeguard measures and warnings."
+Aris Batalla, Provincial Operations and Rescue Manager for Aquatic Safety in Santiago de Cuba, warned on Facebook this Tuesday that the proximity of the powerful hurricane could pose a danger to those engaged in fishing activities: "Let's avoid water accidents, injuries or fatalities; please adhere to safety measures and lifeguard warnings."

-The rescuer was emphatic in warning about the extreme danger of engaging in this aquatic activity from floating rafts (truck inner tubes), a practice that, as he cautioned, "has claimed many lives."
+The rescuer emphasized the extreme danger of engaging in this water activity from floating rafts (truck tires), a practice that, as he warned, "has claimed many lives."

-However, Batalla warned that, due to the proximity of the powerful Hurricane Beryl, it is also recommended to avoid fishing activities in small boats, stating: "It is better to be safe than sorry."
+However, Batalla warned that due to the proximity of the powerful hurricane Beryl, it is also advisable to avoid fishing activities in small boats, stating, "It's better to be safe than sorry."

-According to the forecast from the National Hurricane Center (NHC), from early Wednesday morning until Thursday, some areas of Cuba may experience winds of up to 63 km/h in gusts.
+According to the forecast from the National Hurricane Center (NHC), starting Wednesday morning and lasting until Thursday, some areas of Cuba may experience winds of up to 63 km/h in gusts.

 Source: NOAA

-An image provided by the National Oceanic and Atmospheric Administration (NOAA) shows the likelihood of tropical storm force winds in the Caribbean and Gulf of Mexico over the next five days, from Tuesday, July 2 to Sunday, July 7.
+An image provided by the National Oceanic and Atmospheric Administration (NOAA) shows the probabilities of winds reaching tropical storm strength in the Caribbean and the Gulf of Mexico over the next five days, from Tuesday, July 2, to Sunday, July 7.

 Source: NOAA

 According to the forecast, Hurricane Beryl will move through the Caribbean with strong winds along its path.
-The projection indicates that Cuba will enter the affected areas, although with winds not exceeding 63 km/h.
+The projection indicates that Cuba will be among the affected areas, although the winds are not expected to exceed 63 km/h.

 COMMENT